dimagi/open-source/docs/Writing_PRs.md

 * External links - JIRA tickets, trello cards, error logs, or spec docs are helpful, but don't assume future readers of the PR will have access to those links.
 Consider reiterating information from an external link in the description if especially useful.
+However, keep in mind that internal or sensitive information, like specific project information, does not belong in PRs.
 * Screenshots - anything user-facing should include a screenshot.
 Make sure you know the keyboard shortcut to copy a portion of your screen to the clipboard so you can paste it directly in github.